 - Swing!
 Jump on your favorite outdoor swing and go for a thrill ride!

-- Take a walk under the full moon.
-There is nothing quite as lovely as a crisp winter night under the moon.
+- Take a Walk at Night There is nothing quite as lovely as a crisp winter night under the moon.

 Make sure you and your kids are getting plenty of outdoor time this winter!
 Everyone will enjoy the indoors far more after some good quality outdoor fun!